We are Peacemakers

 We prefer to help people find peaceful solutions to difficult and emotional issues.
 Having been through thousands of cases, with way too many court battles, we are well aware of how litigation works and how expensive and destructive it can be.
 Thankfully, there are alternatives.

 Collaborative Law is a great alternative and I have become a real evangelist for the process.
-I spend a lot of time talking to lawyers, potential clients, therapists and others about the potential benefits of the process.
-Collaborative won’t work for everyone and really can’t be used unless both attorneys are specially trained in the process, but it can be great for people who are open minded.
-It’s a way to deal with difficult issues in a respectful, safe environment where the parties are encouraged and assisted in coming up with creative solutions.
+I spend a lot of time talking to lawyers, potential clients, therapists and others about the benefits of the process.
+Collaborative Law won’t work for everyone and really can’t be used unless both attorneys are specially trained in the process, but it can be great for people who are open minded.
+It’s a way to deal with difficult issues privately in a respectful, safe environment where the parties are encouraged and assisted in coming up with creative solutions.

 In other cases, where we can’t use Collaborative Law for one reason or another, we are able to work out solutions in many cases without going to court by working informally, using some the skills we have acquired from Collaborative Law.
 We look for every opportunity to help people resolve serious issues informally and privately, which is a better experience for all.